 - Show up for your kickoff call

-- Add me as a user to your user behavior tracking tool, your customer ticketing software, your pre-sales support chat, your marketing automation software, and any other tools I request
+- Add me as a user to several tools, including user behavior tracking tool, your customer ticketing software, your pre-sales support chat, your marketing automation software, and any other tools I request

-- Get audio files of customer interviews transcribed using Rev.com
+- Get audio files of existing customer interviews transcribed using Rev.com

 - Show up for your presentation call